Skip to Main Content

 NOTABLE CASES

-• Wachtell Lipton has repeatedly contributed to major evolutions in corporate law to advance the interests of its clients.
-Among other things, Wachtell Lipton originated the shareholder rights plan, or “poison pill,” invented novel two-tiered price structure to resolve antitrust-risk impasse in the $11.3 billion Valspar/Sherwin-Williams merger and structured the first cross-border “Morris Trust” transaction between SmithKline Beckman and Beecham.
+• Wachtell Lipton has repeatedly advanced client interests through significant contributions to corporate law.
+Among other things, the firm originated the shareholder rights plan or “poison pill,” invented a novel two-tiered price structure to resolve the antitrust-risk impasse in the Valspar/Sherwin-Williams merger, and structured the first cross-border Morris Trust transaction between SmithKline Beckman and Beecham.

-• Wachtell Lipton has been involved in the transactions giving rise to most of the landmark corporate governance decisions in Delaware (and elsewhere), including the Corwin, Arconic, Allergan, Airgas, Sotheby’s, Vulcan Materials, Household, Time Warner and QVC decisions.
+• Wachtell Lipton has been involved in the transactions giving rise to most of the landmark corporate governance decisions in Delaware (and elsewhere), including the Corwin, Arconic, Allergan, Airgas, Sotheby’s, Vulcan Materials, Household, Time Warner, and QVC decisions.

 • Wachtell Lipton is the leading firm for appraisal litigation defense, including winning PetSmart, the largest appraisal case in Delaware history.
 The firm also played a central role in the litigation related to the tragic events of 9/11 and a leading role in the redevelopment of the World Trade Center.